mattwojo/webvr/webvr-docs/demos.md

 The following demos are known to work in Edge with a Windows Mixed Reality immersive headset.
 To open a CodePen, make sure your headset is plugged in, and select the VR button in the bottom right of the window.

+Occasionally you may find that a VR experience doesn't load properly (it stays on a black screen with revolving white spheres).
+Simply exit the experience by pressing the Windows button on your controller, reload the page, and try again.

 * Rendering and animating simple shapes using [Babylon.js](//www.babylonjs.com/):

 <br/>